andrewbranch/docs/modules/01_Theory.md

 > console.log(a); // 'Hello from a.js'
 > ```
 >
-> CommonJS (CJS) is the module system that originally shipped in Node, before ESM was part of the language specification.
-It’s still supported in Node alongside ESM.
+> CommonJS (CJS) is the module system that originally shipped in Node.js, before ESM was part of the language specification.
+It’s still supported in Node.js alongside ESM.
 It uses plain JavaScript objects and functions named `exports` and `require`:
 >
 > ```js
 > // a.js